GadagojuShiva/fullstack_student_management_application/README.md

 # Student Management Application

-This project is a simple student management application built with Node.js for the backend and React.js for the frontend.
-It allows users to add student details to a MongoDB database and search for students by name.
+Student management application leveraging Node.js for the backend and React.js for the frontend.
+It enables users to add and search for student records stored in MongoDB.
+GitHub Actions automates build processes, facilitating seamless deployment.
+The docker-compose.yml file is configured for local development using Docker, while docker-compose-2.yml utilizes GitHub Packages for efficient image management, enabling direct local deployment.

 ## Features
 - **Add a Student**: Enter details such as name, age, date of birth (DOB), branch, email, and phone number to add a student to the database.